Our Experience & Trip Report

 We hiked the Southern Sierra High Route in August of 2018.
 It took us 6 days to complete this approximately 100 mile route.
 We started from the Northern Terminus of Bishop Creek/Pass Trailhead and hiked south towards Cottonwood Lakes Trailhead.
 The day before we started we picked up a walk-in permit in Bishop, bought food at the Smart and Final/Safeway, and slept that night at the trailhead in our van where we packed food and prepped gear.
 Below you will find a map of our actual route and where we ended up camping each night, as well as a day-by-day breakdown of the trip and our experience.

 We started hiking early on the first day.
 We made our way over Bishop Pass towards Dusy Basin.
 We decided to stay high and go over Thunderbolt Pass instead of dropping all the way down and over Knapsack Pass.
 Then, we traversed across and over Potluck Pass and down next to the unnamed lake near the start of the ascent up Mount Sill.
 There, we took the rest of the day to relax and enjoy the lake, go swimming, and get ready for a bigger push the following day.

 We woke up early on the morning of Day 2 and hiked up Mt.
 Sill for sunrise.
 This was a high quality scramble to the top and the view from the summit was awesome.
 After a photo and snack we headed back to camp, packed our stuff, and continued on.
-We walked over a pass Southeast of the Lake and dropped into Palisade Lakes Basin, where we then climbed the trail up and over Mather Pass.
-We dropped off Mather Pass and cruised the trail all the way to a small body of water Northwest of Lake Marjorie.
-We jumped in, made some dinner and headed straight to bed - we were tired from waking up early.
+We walked over a pass Southeast of the lake and dropped into Palisade Lakes Basin, where we then climbed the trail up and over Mather Pass.
+We dropped off Mather Pass and followed the trail all the way to a small body of water Northwest of Lake Marjorie.
+We jumped in, made some dinner and headed straight to bed.
+We were tired from waking up early.